 9.1 We will ensure that relevant professional indemnity insurance is provided in respect of the services affording cover of at least £1,000,000 and is in place at all times during the currency of this CA.

-10.1 The Service Fee is detailed on the Service Level Agreement document
+10.1 The service fee and payment details are outlined on the Service Level Agreement document.

 Any reference in this CA to:

 11.1 This CA, any Schedule or any other agreement or instrument is a reference to this CA, the Schedule or that other agreement or instrument as amended, supplemented, replaced or novated from time to time;

 11.2 a “person” includes any person, firm, company, corporation, government, state or agency of a state or any association, trust or partnership (whether or not having separate legal personality) or two or more of the foregoing;

 11.3 “Us”, “Our”, “We” and “You”, “Your, where the context permits, include such person’s successors, permitted assigns, permitted transferees and any other persons deriving title under such person;